mershon-enterprises/hydra-core/Database/README.md

 involve all necessary
 [refactoring](http://www.liquibase.org/documentation/changes/index.html) actions
 (see the **Bundled Changes** menu on the left-hand side) to make the desired change.
+Every `<changeSet>` element must have a unique alphanumeric id and full name of the author who originated it.
+Use of `<comment>` tags is preferred to XML-formatted comments.

 Once the child changelog has been finished, ensure the master `changelog.xml` file has been updated to have a reference to the child changelog, and then the `liquibase` command line can be executed to update the associated database.